Gokulprasanth26/target-sql-business-case/Readme.md/README.md

 - Conditional logic (CASE WHEN)
 - Pivot tables

-## ▶ How to Run
-1. Load the dataset into BigQuery
-2. Navigate to the `sql/` folder
-3. Execute queries in each `.sql` file sequentially

 ## 📌 Notes
 - Geolocation table contains duplicate zip code entries; results are aggregated accordingly